 Source: Sooji Halwa

-Sooji Halwa by Yana Chistyakova is a popular dessert across India, where it is also called rava sheera or rava kesari.
+Sooji Halwa by Yana Chistyakova is a popular dessert across India, where it is also called Rava Sheera or Rava Kesari.
 It is made by combining sooji, or semolina, with clarified butter, sugar, nuts, and cardamom.
-Here, clarified butter is replaced with melted vegan butter and it’s topped with a mixture of raisins, almond, and walnuts.
+Here, clarified butter is replaced with melted vegan butter and it’s topped with a mixture of raisins, almonds, and walnuts.
 While it is often made for special occasions like Diwali, sooji halwa needs no reason to be made — it’s great for whenever you’re craving a quick, sweet treat.

 5. Date and Peanut Laddu: Indian Date and Peanut Balls

-Laddus are small balls that are mildly sweet, buttery, and definitely addictive.
-These particular laddu by Namita Tiwari are made with roasted peanuts, soft dates, and a splash of vegetable oil.
+Laddus are small balls that are mildly sweet, buttery, and addictive.
+These particular laddus by Namita Tiwari are made with roasted peanuts, soft dates, and a splash of vegetable oil.
 They are a great, healthy(er) option to satiate hunger pangs and sweet cravings.